8 Grass Weeds That Look Like Grass – (Kill These Not Those)

 Spray or Spread On the Weeds

 Since you followed the recommended instructions above you should be good to go with applying the product.
 For either spray or spread, gently walking over the area should give good coverage.
 If you spray make sure the weed gets good coverage.
 Don’t water in for a good 1-2 hours.
-For granules, you can water in right away.
+For granules, you can water the product in right away.

 Estimated Cost: 69 USD